 - Muscle “knots” – tender areas that hurt when pressed

-I also think this label is unhelpful for patients because it presents the idea that they have a syndrome that can’t be helped or cured, which sometimes becomes a deep-rooted, self-fulfilling philosophy – leading to more muscle tension and, ultimately, more pain.
+However, it is important to note that having a label, especially one like myofascial pain syndrome, that leaves you feeling like you can’t be helped or cured often becomes a deep-rooted, self-fulfilling philosophy – leading to more muscle tension and, ultimately, more pain.
 Calling it a syndrome can easily lead into a Catch 22 situation, where nothing changes and life grows darker.

 Some of the frequent symptoms associated with Myofascial Release Syndrome are common in fibromyalgia, chronic fatigue, and adrenal fatigue.
 I believe that all these conditions are a set of alert symptoms.
 They’re not standalone “syndromes” with no hope for a cure or a let-up in the symptoms.
 The outlook for these conditions, with the proper support, is nowhere near as bleak as general medicine Doctors lead you to believe.
 People can and do get better.